garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 4 Buffer and Query.md

                     new SimpleLineSymbol(SimpleLineSymbol.Style.SOLID, 0xFFFFA500, 3));
     ```

-1. Instantiate a `GraphicsOverlay` field:
+1. Instantiate two `GraphicsOverlay` fields, one for the map and one for the scene:

     ```
+    private final GraphicsOverlay bufferAndQueryMapGraphics = new GraphicsOverlay();
-    private final GraphicsOverlay bufferAndQueryGraphics = new GraphicsOverlay();
+    private final GraphicsOverlay bufferAndQuerySceneGraphics = new GraphicsOverlay();
     ```

-1. In `onCreate(Bundle)`, add the `GraphicsOverlay` to the `MapView`:
+1. In `onCreate(Bundle)`, add the map `GraphicsOverlay` to the `MapView` and the scene `GraphicsOverlay` to the `SceneView`:

     ```
-    mapView.getGraphicsOverlays().add(bufferAndQueryGraphics);
+    mapView.getGraphicsOverlays().add(bufferAndQueryMapGraphics);
+    sceneView.getGraphicsOverlays().add(bufferAndQuerySceneGraphics);
     ```

 1. Create a `private Point getGeoPoint(MotionEvent)` method to convert a `MotionEvent` to a `Point`.
-This method should use the `MapView` to convert a screen point to a geographic point.
+This method should use either the `MapView` or the `SceneView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
 You're only going to call `getGeoPoint(MotionEvent)` in one place here in Exercise 4, so you don't really have to create a method just for this.
 But you will thank yourself for writing this method when you get to Exercise 5. _Note: `MapView.screenToLocation` takes a `android.graphics.Point` and returns a `com.esri.arcgisruntime.geometry.Point`.
 You can import one or the other but not both, so here we imported the ArcGIS `Point` class and used the fully qualified Android `Point` class name inline, since this is the only place in the exercises that we will need the Android `Point` class.
 You can do it the other way around if you prefer._ Here is the `getGeoPoint` code:

     ```
     private Point getGeoPoint(MotionEvent singleTapEvent) {
         android.graphics.Point screenPoint = new android.graphics.Point(
                 Math.round(singleTapEvent.getX()),
                 Math.round(singleTapEvent.getY()));
+        return threeD ?
+                sceneView.screenToBaseSurface(screenPoint) :
-        return mapView.screenToLocation(screenPoint);
+                mapView.screenToLocation(screenPoint);
     }

     ```

 1. In `bufferAndQuery(MotionEvent)`, you need to replace your `Toast` with code to create a buffer and display the point and buffer as graphics.
 First, use `getGeoPoint(MotionEvent)` to convert the `MotionEvent` to a geographic point.
 Next, create a 1000-meter buffer, which is pretty simple with ArcGIS Runtime's `GeometryEngine` class. _Note: ArcGIS Runtime Quartz Beta 3 cannot create geodesic buffers, so here you must project the point to a projected coordinate system (PCS), such as Web Mercator (3857), before creating the buffer.
 Using a PCS specific to the geographic area in question would produce a more accurate buffer.
 However, it is anticipated that ArcGIS Runtime Quartz will provide support for geodesic buffers, so writing code to find a better PCS will not be necessary with the Quartz release.
 Therefore, we did not write that code for this tutorial._